frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 * Ubuntu 18 LTS
 * Red Hat Enterprise Linux 8 (Enterprise Edition only, deprecated in favor of containers)
-* CentOS 8 (Enterprise Edition only, deprecated in favor of containers)
+* Rocky Linux 8 (Enterprise Edition only, deprecated in favor of containers)
 * Suse 15 (Enterprise Edition only, deprecated in favor of containers)
 * OpenSuse 15 (Enterprise Edition only, deprecated in favor of containers)